Last updated on July 31, 2020

 At World Concern, it is our priority that in everything we do, we lift up the name of Jesus and glorify God.
 Our ministry is focused on reaching, protecting, and serving the most vulnerable people in the hardest places in the world.
 It’s also focused on ministering to our supporters, partners, and staff.

-Right now, we’re taking critical steps to protect and assist those we serve.
-Our field teams are working under very challenging conditions – many under orders to isolate at home themselves.
-Some are separated from their families by closed international borders and cancelled flights.
-Yet they are finding ways to reach those in greatest need and deliver urgently needed supplies – masks, soap, gloves, handwashing stations, and vital information on how to prevent the spread of the deadly COVID-19 virus.
+For the past several months, as the virus has spread into the areas where we’re working — crowded refugee camps and remote villages — we’ve taken critical steps to protect and assist those we serve.
+Our field teams are working under very challenging conditions — many under orders to isolate at home themselves.
+Some remain separated from their families by closed international borders and cancelled flights.
+Yet they are finding ways to reach those in greatest need and deliver urgently needed supplies and vital information on how to prevent the spread of the deadly COVID-19 virus.

-In areas where field staff are working from home and operations are affected, we’re seeing our model of empowering communities to work toward their own transformation prove effective.
-The transformation continues, even if we’re not physically present.
+In areas where operations are affected, we’re seeing evidence that our model of empowering communities to work toward their own transformation is effective.

 More than anything, we want to continue serving these vulnerable communities, some of which depend on humanitarian assistance to survive.
 Please pray that God would use this to increase His ministry in these hard places.